Looking for that big break? Startup incubators in Singapore can turn your ideas into actionable plans. Find out more about them through Spenmo.

 How to Choose the Right Virtual Card for your Marketing Strategy

 Virtual cards have practically changed the way banking is being done.
-There’s a sea of virtual card providers for you to choose from, but you want to spend some time to consider the criteria that matters to your business and find one that meets your business needs.
+There’s a sea of virtual card providers for you to choose from, but you want to spend some time considering the criteria that matter to your business and find one that meets your business needs.

 Some key factors to consider when choosing the right virtual card for your marketing strategy include:

 - Type of payment card: Single payment like a gift card?
 Linked to an existing card?
 Cards with dedicated balances?